Podcast Episode Notes

 - Sensory sensitivities

-- Understanding function of behaviour
+- Understanding the possible reason behind behaviour

 - Implementing functional communication supports